-WorkSafe has released guidance for managing and removing asbestos in the workplace: the Approved Code of Practice for the Management and Removal of Asbestos.
+WorkSafe has released guidance for managing and removing asbestos in the workplace, the first of its kind in New Zealand.
+The Approved Code of Practice for the Management and Removal of Asbestos will help contribute to WorkSafe’s target of a 50% reduction in asbestos-related disease by 2040.

+Previous asbestos guidance focused only on asbestos removal, while this code is applicable to a more comprehensive range of people who are exposed to asbestos.
 The code sets out WorkSafe’s expectations for working safely with asbestos and is designed for businesses that manage or control workplaces, carry out asbestos removal, or asbestos-related work, and licensed asbestos assessors.
+The code applies to landlords too, but not to home occupants doing DIY.

 Included is information and guidance on keeping safe around asbestos, like the types of work allowed when working with asbestos, how to identify and manage asbestos and asbestos-containing material in the workplace, prohibited and restricted tools and equipment, personal protective equipment and health monitoring.

-The code is designed to reflect the requirements set out in the Health and Safety at Work (Asbestos) Regulations 2016 and the Health and Safety at Work (General Risk and Workplace Management) Regulations 2016.
-It is available here: Approved Code of Practice for the Management and Removal of Asbestos.
+- The code is designed to reflect the requirements set out in the Health and Safety at Work (Asbestos) Regulations 2016 and the Health and Safety at Work (General Risk and Workplace Management) Regulations 2016.